bryandevelops/Hangedman/README.md

 The following **optional** features are to be implemented in the future:

-- [ ] Difficulty Modes
+- [x] Difficulty Modes
   - The player will be able to select a difficulty (Easy, Moderate, Hard) which will determine the length of the secret word they need to guess

 ## Flowchart & Wireframe

-Here is the initial flowchart and wireframe for this project that I created during the planning stage:
+Here is my initial flowchart and wireframe I created during the planning stage:

 ![Flowchart](assets/projectFlowchart.png)
 ![Wireframe](assets/projectWireframe.jpeg)